Best Practices for Implementing DocuSign for Salesforce

-DocuSign for Salesforce is an amazing tool with a wide array of uses.
-Not only can you send documents out for signature, but you can pre-populate those documents with data from Salesforce as well as permit the signer to update information within the document so that Salesforce data is updated also.
+DocuSign for Salesforce is a powerful tool to accelerate time to revenue and improve your sales team's productivity.
+Not only can you send documents out for signature, but you can pre-populate those documents with data from Salesforce and update the Salesforce record with any information the signer adds at the time of signing.

-Thanks to the robust functionality of the DocuSign platform, it can be integrated into your existing Salesforce workflows in any number of ways.
-With that in mind we offer a few planning tips below to help prepare for a DocuSign for Salesforce integration:
+The robust functionality of the DocuSign Agreement Cloud makes it possible to integrate e-signature into your existing Salesforce workflows in any number of ways.
+With that in mind we offer a few planning tips below to help prepare for a DocuSign for Salesforce integration.

-- Identify Key Documents – Depending upon the size of your organization you may have dozens of documents that can benefit from DocuSign.
+Identify key documents – Depending upon the size of your organization you may have dozens of documents that can benefit from DocuSign.
 However, we’ve found that first selecting a few key documents for an initial implementation is a great tactic for success.
-Starting with a core set of documents allows your team to build expertise around the DocuSign integration.
+Start with a core set of documents to allow your team to build expertise around the DocuSign integration.
 After that, you’ll be well prepared to maximize the efficiencies that DocuSign for Salesforce brings to every workflow.

-- Determine Degree of Integration – For each of the above documents:
+Determine degree of integration – For each of the above documents, ask yourself:

-- Mark Up Your Documents – With the above in mind, it’s helpful to print out each of the documents that you want to integrate initially.
+Review your documents – With the above in mind, it’s helpful to review each of the documents that you want to integrate initially.
 You can begin to mark them up with notes to indicate the following:

 For example, the original printed document may have a question with three checkbox options.
 However, in Salesforce that same question works better as a picklist with three values.
 Imagine a signer who receives a document that shows three checkboxes that can’t be checked because there is now a picklist sitting on top of the boxes.
 It’s not a pretty sight, but could be easily addressed if you are open to tweaking that paper application for digital delivery.